-The undergraduate major in Recreation Administration at the University of Mississippi is accredited by the Council on Accreditation for Parks, Recreation, Tourism and Related Professions (COAPRT).
+The undergraduate major in Sport and Recreation Administration at the University of Mississippi is accredited by the Council on Accreditation for Parks, Recreation, Tourism and Related Professions (COAPRT).

 COAPRT recognizes academic programs in colleges and universities that prepare new professionals to enter the parks, recreation, tourism and related professions.
 COAPRT Accreditation is a status granted to an academic program that meets or exceeds stated criteria of educational quality.
 In the United States, accreditation of professional preparation curricula is conferred by non-governmental bodies, which are often closely associated with professional associations in the field.
 COAPRT accredits baccalaureate degree programs in this profession.

-The degree program has been accredited since 2000 and will be reviewed for re-accreditation during 2015.
-In 2013, based on University strategic planning initiatives, faculty evaluation, and advisory board recommendations, the program was renamed Recreation Administration.
+The UM sport and recreation degree programs have been accredited since 2000 and will be reviewed for re-accreditation in 2022.
+In 2015, based on University strategic planning initiatives, faculty evaluation, and advisory board recommendations, the program was renamed Sport and Recreation Administration.

-The Recreation Administration degree program provides a contemporary education focused on preparing students to become certified park and recreation professionals (COAPRT 7.01, 7.02, 7.03).
+The Sport & Recreation Administration degree program provides a contemporary education focused on preparing students to become certified park and recreation professionals (COAPRT 7.01, 7.02, 7.03).

-- 94% of students attended the Mississippi Recreation and Park conference and/or the National Recreation and Park association conference earning at least 1.2 CEUs which exceeded the targeted rate by 14%.
+- In 2016 88% of students enrolled in the Professional Development Course attended the National Recreation and Park Association conference in St. Louis, Mo. earning at least .9 CEUs which exceeded the targeted extracurricular education rate by 18%.

-The contemporary Recreation Administration degree program curriculum culminates in a professional internship experience that requires students to apply the knowledge they have gained.
-(COAPRT 7.01, 7.02, 7.03 & 7.04)
+The contemporary Sport and Recreation Administration degree program curriculum culminates in a professional internship experience that requires students to apply the knowledge from their degree program (COAPRT 7.04).

-- 88% of graduating students indicated that their University of Mississippi advisors were helpful in advising students toward a career-oriented internship.
+- 86% of graduating students indicated that their University of Mississippi advisors were helpful in advising toward a career-oriented internship.

 - 79% of students achieved or exceeded the rating of Excellent from their on-site internship supervisors.

-- All (100%) of the certification levels associated with CPR and First Aid certification prior to the internship were exceeded.
+- All students (100%) completing the internship were certified in CPR and First Aid prior to the internship.

 COAPRT is accredited by the Council on Higher Education Accreditation (CHEA) which requires accredited institutions to inform the public about “degree and accreditation mills.”
 Cautions concerning these are summarized in a video that can be viewed at: http://chea.org/public_info/video_degree_mills.asp.